civol/HDLRuby/README.md

 For HDLRuby versions 3.7.7/3.7.8:

-* Various fixes regqrding the software sequencers.
+* Various fixes regarding the software sequencers.

 For HDLRuby version 3.7.6: